| From A Wedding Photographer’s Perspective|

 Allow 10-20 minutes to let your family and friends say congrats to you.

-Although it may sightly subject to the photo list, most wedding photographers could cover this part perfectly around 30 minutes
+Although it may sightly subject to a photo list, most wedding photographers could cover this part perfectly around 30 minutes

 This part is one of the flexible parts of your big day.
 I would suggest to control it between 1 to 2 Hrs.
 You may either miss the opportunity for the timeless images or feel too tired to celebrate at the reception when we go out of this range.